DReGuerra/morpholoPy/README.md

 | dof_hi_sigma   |  10         |
 | canny_sigma    |  2          |

 *These parameters are fed as arguments to the python script `characteristic_length.py`.
-See DocStrings.
+See DocString.

 #### Original SEM image
 ![Original SEM image](tests/xg-cnc_1-1/images/a1XG3p_1000x_003.png)